In 1974 the Eddy family bought a dairy farm in Jamberoo valley.

-The fourth attraction in the Master Plan was completed in 2005.
+This was the second attraction in the previous Master Plan which was completed in 2002.

 This development was built in-house using a Scottish company called Waves International.

 The wave is created by air pressure delivered into an eight wave chamber on the eastern wall of the pool.

 The air displaces the water in the chamber and pushes the water out of the chamber in the form of a wave.

 The wave machine is capable of making eight different wave patterns and 24 different wave styles, from parallel waves to ones that break from left to right or diamond pattern waves.

 The most popular for general use is the diamond pattern.

 The waves are set on a cycle of 15 minutes on and 15 minutes off.